vsprakash2003/docker_playground/README.md

 1. to get the bucket name, search for S3 in the AWS services search
 2. click the bucket that has been created
 3. bucket name is the name of the bucket created
-4. bucket path is any name that can be given
+4. bucket path is any name that can be given ex: docker_multi
 ```